 Mr. Skin (2007) Mr. Skin’s Skintastic Video Guide: The 501 Greatest Movies for Sex & Nudity on DVD Mr. Skin's Top 69—This book highlights some of the most impressive showings of female skin.

 Jürgen Müller (Ed.)
 (2001-2011) Movies of the 30s, Movies of the 40s, Movies of the 50s, Movies of the 60s, Movies of the 70s, Movies of the 80s, Movies of the 90s, Movies of the 2000s, and 100 All-Time Favorite Movies—In this series of books, the editor selects the most important films of each decade.
-Combined, they form a highbrow/mainstream blend list.
+Combined, they form a mainstream list that also leans highbrow.

 National Film Review (1988) 500 Best British and Foreign Films—The organization lists 500 recommended films from nations other than the United States.
 About 43% are British with the rest from a variety of nations.